top of page

 Blank Sample Judging Sheet for Novelty Beeswax Candle Set

-• Jars may be either glass or plastic
+• Containers may be tin, glass, or plastic

-• Minimum weight of 1.5 ounces by weight of product
+• Minimum weight of 1 ounce by weight of product

-• Made by member from “scratch.”
-Use of ready-made cream and lotion bases is not permitted.
+• Made by member from scratch.
+Use of ready-made cream, lotion, or bar bases is not permitted.

 • Must contain member’s own beeswax and/or honey